 When you’re at university or college, sometimes you need the flexibility of extra money to help tide you over.
 Student overdrafts can be a short term safety net when you need to borrow some money.
-With our Lloyds Bank Student Account, you can apply for a fee-free tiered arranged overdraft of up to £1,500 in Years 1 – 3 and up to £2,000 in years 4 to 6.
+With our Lloyds Bank Student Account, you can apply for an interest-free tiered arranged overdraft of up to £1,500 in Years 1 – 3 and up to £2,000 in years 4 to 6.

 So all your payments are made, it’s important you manage your account within your arranged overdraft limit.
 If you don’t have enough money in your account or you reach your limit, you may not be able to make any more payments.
 If a payment takes you over your limit or we stop it, you won’t be charged.